chrismatthews939/DataEng-Learning-Journal/EPA-Preparation-and-Guidance.md

 # Key concepts and skills required for EPA

+# EPA Timeline

+Mid November submit final Portfolio
+Final course date is December
+Project BCS are end point assesors
+We select a project we have done to approve to be used for our EPA - CDP

 ## What is the End-Point Assessment (EPA)?

 The EPA is the final stage of the Level 5 Data Engineer apprenticeship.
 It’s your opportunity to demonstrate that you’ve developed the required Knowledge, Skills, and Behaviours (KSBs) to work independently and professionally as a Data Engineer.
 The EPA typically includes: